davidelettieri/zabbix-windows-mysql/README.md

 # zabbix-windows-mysql
-UserParameters for Template DB MySQL
+UserParameters for Template DB MySQL to use with Zabbix agent on a windows machine